macairececile/terminology_project/README.md

 ## Aim

-Python script which extract and annotate terms from a corpus of articles about "Multilingual Text-to-Speech System".
+Python script which extracts and annotates terms from a corpus of articles about "Text-to-Speech System".

 ## Context